Try These Top Hair-Washing Hacks!

 - Condition first… sometimes: If you have long hair, condition it first.
-If your hair falls beneath your shoulders, protect its fragile ends from drying out and incurring more damage by running a small amount of conditioner like Revitalize Conditioner through them and lightly rinsing before any shampooing.
-This not only will keep ends healthy, it will fill any holes in the cuticle with moisture, making the hair smoother and enhancing shine.
+If your hair falls beneath your shoulders, protect its fragile ends from drying out and incurring more damage by running a small amount of conditioner like Volumizing Revitalize Conditioner through them and lightly rinsing before applying any shampoo.
+This will keep ends healthy and fill any breaks in the cuticle with moisture, making hair smooth and lustrous.

-- A big mistake is using too much shampoo in the first place.
+- Avoid using too much shampoo in the first place.
 Look at how much you’re using.
 Then cut that in half, to about the size of a quarter.
 That’s all you need!
-A shampoo like Renew Shampoo removes all the dirt and oil from you hair while holding onto essential oils and lipids you need to prevent dryness and breakage.
+A shampoo like Renew Shampoo removes all the dirt and oil from your hair while holding onto the essential oils and lipids you need to prevent dryness and breakage.

 - Don’t scrub too hard.
-Vigorously massaging shampoo roughs up the cuticle, causing frizz, flyaways and miniscule tangles.
-Don’t use circular motions, which can tangle your hair.
+Vigorously massaging shampoo roughs up the cuticle, causing frizz, flyaways, and miniscule tangles.
+Ouch!
+Also, don’t use circular motions, which can tangle your hair.

 - Lather from roots to ends.
-The hair closest to the scalp is the youngest and will be the oiliest while the end of the hair is the oldest and usually driest, most fragile part of the hair.
-First, rub the shampoo between your hands with a little water to emulsify it.
-Then gently massage the roots with your fingertips and run what’s left through the length of your hair.
-This is the first wash and known as external cleansing.
+The hair closest to the scalp is the youngest and will be the oiliest, while the end of the hair is the oldest and usually driest, most fragile part of the hair follicle.
+First, rub shampoo between your hands with a little water to emulsify it.
+Then, gently massage your roots with your fingertips and run the lather that’s left through the length of your hair.
+This is the first wash, known as external cleansing.

 - There’s a reason to shampoo your hair twice.
 The first wash removes excess dirt and grime.
-The second wash gets your hair squeaky clean.
-The second shampoo also is the time to really get your shampoo right into the roots and create a proper lather.
-The suds will run down the rest of your hair and get the mid-length to ends clean.
+The second gets your hair squeaky clean.
+The second wash is also when you get shampoo into the roots and create a proper lather.
+The suds will run down the rest of your hair, getting the mid-length to ends clean.

-- Get the shampoo fully out of your hair so your conditioner can do its tricks.
-A full two minutes of rinsing is recommended.
-Then gently squeeze the excess water out of your hair.
+- Get the shampoo completely out of your hair.
+That way your conditioner can work its magic.
+A full two minutes of rinsing is what’s recommended.
+Once that’s done, gently squeeze the excess water out of your hair.
 Now you’re “conditioner ready!”

 - How often you wash your hair depends on your hair type.
-If you have oily or fine hair you may need to shampoo daily.
-Normal hair can probably be washed three times a week and dry to very dry hair can go 4 to 5 days to a week without washing.
+If you have oily or fine hair, you may need to shampoo daily.
+Normal hair can probably be washed three times a week, and dry to very dry hair can go 4–5 days and even up to a week without washing.